dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Analytics Services/Azure Synapse Analytics/Azure Synapse Analytics.md

 ### Synapse SQL

-Distributed version of T-SQL
+The distributed version of T-SQL
-Supports streaming features that allows to save data into SQL Tables
+Supports streaming features that allow saving data into SQL Tables
 Allows to integrate AI with SQL

-### Serverless Pools
+### Serverless Pool

 In Serverless the topology changes by adding, removing or failovers of nodes
-An Serverless Pool is automatically created when a new Synapse Workspace is created
+A Serverless Pool is automatically created when a new Synapse Workspace is created
-Serverless Pool is only an compute engine and hence cannot store any data
+Serverless Pool is only a computing engine and hence cannot store any data

 [Synapse SQL architecture - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/overview-architecture)